 The answer to this question is really one of perception.
 If you're one of those people who can consistently pick winning outcomes and can do with for an overall profit, or have a proven binary options trading system that does this, then I'm sure you will be waving the flag for binaries.

-How confident are you, that you can achieve an 80 percent success rate, bearing in mind that you can't close out a position if it temporarily goes into profit - you have to wait until expiration for the result?
+How confident are you, that you can achieve a 75 percent success rate, bearing in mind that you can't close out a position if it temporarily goes into profit - you have to wait until expiration for the result?

 If one horse in this "two horse race" was far superior to the other, then you would feel confident of a win.
 That would be like saying that the odds of the currency pair being above where it presently is, in five minutes time, is very high.